Hero saves several from Hickory Hill apartment fire

 "Or if you can't help them, try to find somebody who can help them.
 Because that's what my mom did, she ran back and told me, 'Hey.'
 She knew I was going to do something."

 Two people were injured in the fire.
-The cause is still under investigation.
+The fire department said it started with children playing with matches on a balcony.